antonyms/CMultiVec/README.md

 It includes

-* CExtractContexts: A tool for extracting context representations from a large corpus (complete)
+* CExtractContexts: A tool for extracting context representations from a large corpus
-* CClusterContexts: A tool for clustering large numbers of context representations (incomplete)
+* CClusterContexts: A tool for clustering large numbers of context representations
+* CExpandVocab: A tool for generating vocabulary files and the data needed to relabel a corpus
-* XXXX: A tool for re-labelling words in context with their appropriate representation (incomplete)
+* CRelabelCorpus: A tool for relabeling a corpus based on the context of the words.

 The goal is to make multi-protype representations more accessible.

 ### Requirements
 * C++11
 * Boost (filesystem, program options, iostreams)

-### Optional

 * MLPack[2]

 ##CExtractContexts